richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 ## Proposed Solution
 * Use Purview to gather metadata from Data Explorer
 * Use Postman to prepare API requests for Purview and Alation
-* Use Logic App to bridge metadata into Alation
+* Use Function / Logic App (???) to automate a metadata "bridge" from Purview to Alation

 ## Solution Requirements
 The proposed solution requires: